Governments

 What the evidence tells us:

 When highly skilled employees relocate internationally, it is the experience of the whole family that can make or break the assignment.
 The question of whether the partner can work in the host country is often a major factor in deciding whether to accept the job offer.
 This affects men and women of all nationalities working all over the world.
 And it impacts employers in both the private and public (diplomatic and inter-governmental) sectors.
-Our research shows that:
+Our 2022 research showed that:

 Best international practice

-Thirty-five countries now allow accompanying spouses and partners to work freely during an assignment.
+Over 35 countries now allow accompanying spouses and partners to work freely during an assignment.
 Many of them recognise unmarried partners and also allow children to work.
 In addition, some countries have taken a step in this direction with an easier process to get a work permit linked to a specific employer.
+Our World Map gives a global overview and more detailed summaries of the regulations.

 Assessing the impact